peekuh/blog/peekblog/content/posts/SIWA.md

 7.
 - Get the authorization code from Apple by retrieving the `code` key-value pair from the POST dictionary.
 This token will later be exchanged for a JWT from apple containing the user’s details.
-- before the token exchange can take place, Apple needs a way to verify if the request to exchange tokens is actually coming from your registered application.
+- Before the token exchange can take place, Apple needs a way to verify if the request to exchange tokens is actually coming from your registered application.
 This is achieved by sending a JWT signed with our `private key` in addition to the `authorization code` in our post request to Apple’s token endpoint (https://appleid.apple.com/auth/token)
 - Now that we have both the authorization token and our JWT (client_secret), the prerequisites for token exchange are fulfilled.
 - send a `post request` to `https://appleid.apple.com/auth/token` with the following fields in the payload.